CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 6. All project members should approve [the terms and conditions of SD Desktop service](../../accounts/how-to-add-service-access-for-project.md#member);

-For specific guidance regarding these steps, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.
+For specific guidance regarding these steps, see the [Accounts](../../accounts/index.md) section at the beginning of this manual.

 [![Project-resgiter](images/connect/secondaryuse.png)](images/connect/secondaryuse.png)